-Dr. Liles’ research focuses on shared decision-making, hereditary cancer disorders, vaccine safety, cancer screening and other topics relevant to the practice of primary care medicine.
-She is a co-investigator on the CHARM study, which identifies individuals at increased risk for hereditary breast and ovarian cancer (HBOC) syndrome and Lynch syndrome and provides them genetic testing.
-In this study, she led the development of a novel, low-literacy decision aid to help adults choose whether to receive additional (secondary) findings of genomic sequencing; her group tested its efficacy in a randomized trial.
+Dr. Liles’ research focuses on shared decision-making, hereditary cancer disorders, vaccine safety, cancer screening, and other topics relevant to the practice of primary care medicine.
+She is a co-investigator on the CHARM study, which identifies individuals at increased risk for hereditary breast and ovarian cancer (HBOC) syndrome and Lynch syndrome, and provides them genetic testing.
+In this study, she led the development of a novel low-literacy decision aid to help adults choose whether to receive additional (secondary) information about genomic sequencing; her group tested the efficacy of the decision aid in a randomized trial.
 She is also working with collaborators at Denver Health System to design and implement registries for care coordination of adults with hereditary cancer syndromes.

 Dr. Liles earned her medical degree at Memorial University of Newfoundland, Canada, and a master of clinical research degree at Oregon Health & Science University.

 - Liles EG, Leo MC, Freed AS, Porter KM, Zepp JM, Kauffman TL, Keast E, McMullen CK, Gruß I, Biesecker BB, Muessig KR, Eubanks DJ, Amendola LM, Dorschner MO, Rolf, BA, Jarvik GP, Goddard KAB, Wilfond BS.
 ORCA, a values-based decision aid for selecting additional findings from genomic sequencing in adults: Efficacy results from a randomized trial.Genetics in Medicine.
 2022, In press.